-Considering WTI is treading water between $80 and $95 per barrel since, Brent is certainly closer to the OPEC basket:
+Considering WTI was treading water between $80 and $95 per barrel since, Brent was certainly closer to the OPEC basket:

-It's also becoming the more popular go-to crude.
-As we pointed out a few weeks ago, Brent options have increased more than 300% in 2012.
+It's was also becoming the more popular go-to crude.
+Brent options increased more than 300% in 2012.

 So does the 'official' ousting of WTI as the global benchmark mean the end for Texas Tea?